Three-age system

-The three-age system is the periodization of human pre-history (with some overlap into the historical periods in a few regions) into three time-periods: the Stone Age, the Bronze Age, and the Iron Age, although the concept may also refer to other tripartite divisions of historic time periods.
+The three-age system is the division of human prehistory (with some overlap into the historical periods in a few regions) into three time-periods: the Stone Age, the Bronze Age and the Iron Age, although the concept may also refer to other tripartite divisions of historic time periods.
+In some systems, a fourth Copper Age is added as between the Stone Age and Bronze Age.
+The Copper, Bronze and Iron Ages are also known collectively as the Metal Ages.

 In history, archaeology and physical anthropology, the three-age system is a methodological concept adopted during the 19th century according to which artefacts and events of late prehistory and early history could be broadly ordered into a recognizable chronology.
 C. J. Thomsen initially developed this categorization in the period 1816 to 1825, as a result of classifying the collection of an archaeological exhibition chronologically – there resulted broad sequences with artefacts made successively of stone, bronze, and iron.

-The system appealed to British researchers working in the science of ethnology – they adopted it to establish race sequences for Britain's past based on cranial types.
-Although the craniological ethnology that formed its first scholarly context holds no modern scientific value, the relative chronology of the Stone Age, the Bronze Age and the Iron Age remains in use in a general public context, and the three-ages concept underpins prehistoric chronology for Europe, the Mediterranean world and the Near East.
+The system appealed to British researchers working in the academic field of ethnology – they adopted it to establish race sequences for Britain's past based on cranial types.
+The relative chronology of the Stone Age, the Bronze Age and the Iron Age remains in use, and the three-ages concept underpins prehistoric chronology for Europe, the Mediterranean world and the Near East.

-The structure reflects the cultural and historical background of Mediterranean Europe and the Middle East.
-It soon underwent further subdivisions, including the 1865 partitioning of the Stone Age into Palaeolithic, Mesolithic and Neolithic periods by John Lubbock.
-The schema, however, has little or no utility for establishing chronological frameworks in sub-Saharan Africa, much of Asia, the Americas and some other areas; and has little importance in contemporary archaeological or anthropological discussion for these regions.
+The structure reflects the cultural and historical background of the Mediterranean basin and the Middle East.
+It soon underwent further subdivisions, including the 1865 partitioning of the Stone Age into Palaeolithic and Neolithic periods by John Lubbock.
+The schema, however, has little or no utility for establishing chronological frameworks in sub-Saharan Africa, much of Asia, the Americas, and some other areas; and has little importance in contemporary archaeological or anthropological discussion for these regions.
+In the Archaeology of the Americas, a five-period system is conventionally used instead.

 Origin

 The concept of dividing pre-historical ages into systems based on metals extends far back in European history, probably originated by Lucretius in the first century BC.
 But the present archaeological system of the three main ages – stone, bronze and iron – originates with the 19th century Danish archaeologist Christian Jürgensen Thomsen, who placed the system on a more scientific basis by typological and chronological studies, at first, of tools and other artifacts present in the Museum of Northern Antiquities in Copenhagen (later the National Museum of Denmark).
 He later used artifacts and the excavation reports published or sent to him by Danish archaeologists who were doing controlled excavations.
-His position as curator of the museum gave him enough visibility to become highly influential on Danish archaeology.
-A well-known and well-liked figure, he explained his system in person to visitors at the museum, many of them professional archaeologists.
+His position as curator of the museum gave him enough visibility to become influential on Danish archaeology.
+He explained his system in person to visitors at the museum, a number of them professional archaeologists.

 The Metallic Ages of Hesiod

-In his poem, Works and Days, the ancient Greek poet Hesiod possibly between 750 and 650 BC, defined five successive Ages of Man: Golden, Silver, Bronze, Heroic and Iron.
+In his poem Works and Days, the ancient Greek poet Hesiod, possibly between 750 and 650 BC, defined five successive Ages of Man: Golden, Silver, Bronze, Heroic and Iron.
 Only the Bronze Age and the Iron Age are based on the use of metal: